Our beautiful park of honor is located next to the Pere Marquette Depot, 100 Depot St. in Belding, MI 48809.

 This Freedom Wall is a replica of the original Freedom Wall that was a piece of Belding history and was decommissioned in Nov.
 1947.
 This wall is home to more that 754 names.
 Those are the names of all local WWII veterans that were serving in the war.

 The Korean War is represented in our veterans park with this granite monument and the engraved bricks that lay before it.

 Our beautiful Vietnam memorial has several gorgeous pieces.
 12 pillars honoring local Vietnam veterans line the walkway leading to a 6' granite monument etched with the map of Vietnam.
 Behind the map lies 48' of etched granite, 2684 etched names of every Michigan soldier that lost their life in Vietnam all guarded by a bronze field cross honoring those who lost their lives.

 For those that were prisoners of war and those missing in action, a granite monument welcomes our visitors as they enter this park of honor.

-Visitors to our park will soon see a 3 paneled monument honoring those that served in Desert Shield and Desert Storm.
-This monument is currently being constructed and money is currently being raised to fund this project.
+Visitors to our park can now see a 3 paneled monument honoring those that served in Desert Shield and Desert Storm.
+The back of the monument has the names of the 1073rd Maintenance Co., Greenville, MI, etched in the beautiful granite.

 Your support and contributions will enable us to honor even more veterans and expand the park .
 Your generous donation will fund our mission.